Winter may not seem like the best time of year to have exciting photo shoots and take gorgeous photos.

 Even if your face isn’t visible in your self-portraits, your results will document your journey.

-You can even set a home studio and practice with self-portraits.
+You can even set up a home studio and practice with self-portraits.
 You can create your own cosy memories by shooting at home surrounded by your favourite Christmas decorations.

 But you don’t necessarily have to have a Christmas-themed portrait of yourself.
 Your favourite pullover can be more than enough.